 Hiring The Wrong Lawyer

 Many people try to hire the toughest, meanest lawyer they can find.
-Having a strong attorney to fight for you is definitely important, but enlisting a rabid bulldog of an attorney doesn’t always mean you hired the right one.
+Having a strong advocate to fight for you is definitely important, but enlisting a rabid bulldog of an attorney doesn’t always mean you hired the right one.

-When it comes to your financial future, an attorney with experience in similar cases is more important than someone who just wants a legal fistfight.
-Consider what you have to protect, what you want out of a settlement, and what you need in the future.
+When it comes to your financial future, an attorney with experience in similar cases is more important than someone who wants a legal fistfight.
+Consider what you have to protect, what you want from a settlement, and what you need in the future.

 An appropriately aggressive attorney with an understanding of these elements will likely prove much more effective and practical than a legal brawler.